 - Choose the locale you want and call setlocale() once to initialize it.
-Do this before creating any additional threads in your program so that any number of threads can read the locale settings concurrently without interfering with one another. - Use the reentrant version setlocale r() supplied by ARM.
+Do this before creating any additional threads in your program so that any number of threads can read the locale settings concurrently without interfering with one another. - Use the reentrant version \setlocale\r() supplied by ARM.
 This returns a string that is either a pointer to a constant string, or a pointer to a string stored in a user-supplied buffer that can be used for thread-local storage, rather than using memory within the C library.
+The buffer must be at least SETLOCALE R BUFSIZE bytes long, including space for a trailing NUL.

-Be aware that setlocale_r() is not fully thread-safe when accessed concurrently to change locale settings.
+Be aware that \setlocale\r() is not fully thread-safe when accessed concurrently to change locale settings.
 This access is not lock-protected.

 Also, be aware that localeconv() is not thread-safe.
-Call the ARM function get lconv() with a pointer to a user-supplied buffer instead.
+Call the ARM function \get\lconv() with a pointer to a user-supplied buffer instead.

-4.20 rand r() on page 4-212.
-4.33 srand r() on page 4-226.
+4.20 \rand\r() on page 4-206.
+4.33 srand r() on page 4-220.

-4.61 Legacy function user_initial_stackheap()
+4.61 Legacy function \\user\initial\stackheap()

-If you have legacy source code you might see user_initial_stackheap(), from rt_misc.h.
+If you have legacy source code you might see \\user\initial\stackheap(), from rt\misc.h.
 This is an old function that is only supported for backwards compatibility with legacy source code.

-The modern equivalent is user_setup_stackheap().
+The modern equivalent is user setup stackheap().

+'''

-''' extern value_in_regs struct initial_stackheap user_initial_stackheap(unsigned R0, unsigned SP, unsigned R2, unsigned SL); '''
+extern value_in_regs struct initial_stackheap user_initial_stackheap(unsigned R0,

+unsigned SP, unsigned R2, unsigned SL);

+'''

-user_initial_stackheap() returns the:
+\\user\initial\stackheap() returns the: